The Bankrate promise

 Is staging your home worth the cost?

 Several studies have shown that home staging can be a worthwhile investment.

-The adage of time is money applies here, too: According to HomeAdvisor, staged homes spend between 33 and 50 percent less time on the market.
+The adage “time is money” applies here, too: According to HomeAdvisor, staged homes spend between 33 and 50 percent less time on the market.

 If you’re not sure whether staging makes sense for your home, ask your real estate agent for candid feedback on your property and the current market conditions in your neighborhood.
 Your agent should have a good understanding of how your home will look in the eyes of prospective buyers, and whether you need to spend on staging.

 - Choose your rooms: See if you can negotiate with the stager to reduce costs by having only certain rooms staged.

 - Ask about minimums: If you need to rent furniture, try negotiating how long you have to pay for it.
 Some designers have three-month minimums for furniture rentals.
-If your home flies off the market in a few days, as happens so often in this market, you don’t want to be on the hook for unnecessary rental charges.
+If your home flies off the market in a few days, you don’t want to be on the hook for unnecessary rental charges.

 - Consider virtual-only: The cost to stage a home virtually is around 10 percent of what a physical staging would run you, according to New York-based virtual staging firm Barion Design.

 - Let there be light: A simple cleaning of the windows can help showcase your home’s natural light.
 Updating your lighting fixtures can also enhance rooms and make them seem more open, notes Tiberia.
-You can also add decor such as mirrors or lamps to help brighten things up.
+You can also add mirrors or lamps to help brighten things up.

 - Move furniture away from the walls: This can communicate to buyers the ideal flow in each room, helping them envision how they can maximize the space.